Revised: 8/1/2015 (updated info on Windows 10)

-There’s a "Professional" (or Enterprise or Ultimate) and a "Home Premium" version for Windows 7, Vista and XP.
-Avoid "Home Basic" or “Starter” editions of Windows.
-There are no speed or stability differences between the editions.
-Unless you work at home, and are sure you don't need any of the features of Pro mentioned below, it's best to get Windows Pro.
+There’s a "Pro" (or Enterprise or Ultimate) and a standard (or "Home") version for Windows 8, 7, Vista and XP.
+There are no perceivable speed or stability differences between the editions.
+Unless you work at home or a small office, and are sure you don't need any of the features of Pro mentioned below, it's best to get Windows Pro.
 There are three main advantages of Pro:

-1. It allows for "domain" log-ins, which is often used in office environments.
+1. It allows for "domain" log-ins, which is often used in office network environments.

 2. If you need to log into your computer with Remote Desktop, the "host" computer you're logging into needs to be running Pro.

 3. Pro versions support more RAM, though Windows 8 makes this a non-issue:

 Windows 7 Professional (64-bit): 192 GB